 With flexible hours, workplace arrangements, and remote job opportunities being much more prevalent in the workforce today, many businesses offer and expect employees to work in a hybrid format; therefore, it is advantageous for college students to learn and collaborate in a hybrid environment to be better prepared and succeed in their future careers (Whenham, 2021).
-A 23-year-old Senior college student discussed various benefits to online and hybrid courses and stated, "What I enjoyed most was the flexibility and being able to work on my own time.
-It allowed me to get a job that fit my schedule and pay off my student loans; I will be graduating debt-free."
-A 21-year-old Junior college student said, "The benefits of taking different versions of classes is the hybrid format of working, where you have to work both in person and online; that's probably going to be reflected in the work world, no matter what your major is."
-During his in-depth interview, a fifth-year Senior student elaborated on the future of higher education by reiterating, "I'm hoping that the University will lean towards kind of what I talked about with just an option for every student."
-A 19-year-old Sophomore interviewee said, "I sincerely really do love having a choice."
+A college Senior explained, "What I have enjoyed most was the flexibility and being able to work on my own time.
+It allowed me to get a job in my hometown that fit my schedule and allowed me to save up enough to pay off the rest of my student loans so I will be graduating debt free.
+Some people cannot handle the freedom it gives as it requires more responsibility and determination to stick to a self-made schedule, but I embraced the freedom."
+A Junior research participant stated, "The benefits of taking different versions of classes is that the hybrid format of working where you have to work both in person, and online, that's probably going to be reflected in the work world, no matter what your major is."
+During his in-depth interview, a Senior elaborated on the future of higher education by asserting, "I'm hoping that the University will lean towards kind of what I talked about with just an option for every student."
+A Sophomore interviewee said, "I sincerely really do love having a choice."